afshinShh/ObsNotes/WEB/vulnerabilities/Clickjacking/concepts and defense.md

 The attacker selects <mark style="background: #BBFABBA6;">opacity</mark> values so that the desired effect is achieved without triggering protection behaviors.

 let's see in action: [[WEB/vulnerabilities/Clickjacking/attack/payload#basic attack|simple attack]]

+# defense

+- These can be implemented via proprietary browser JavaScript add-ons or extensions such as NoScript
+- they perform some or all of the following behaviors:
+  *   check and enforce that the current application window is the main or top window,
+  *   make all frames visible,
+  *   prevent clicking on invisible frames,
+  *   intercept and flag potential clickjacking attacks to the user.

+/g